The 25 Most Influential Psychological Experiments in History

 For more information click here

-15. The Schacter and Singer Experiment on Emotion
+15. The Schachter and Singer Experiment on Emotion

 Study Conducted by: Stanley Schachter and Jerome E. Singer